 Author’s note: On April 4th, Epic Games, a video game and software development company based in Cary, North Carolina, announced that it had raised $144 million total for organizations providing humanitarian aid to people affected by Russia’s attack on Ukraine, donating the proceeds that players of its battle-royale game Fortnite spent over a two-week period.

-Details about data on funding for Ukraine humanitarian relief
+Details about data for philanthropy’s response to Ukraine humanitarian relief

 This analysis and the giving it’s based on is happening in real time.
 Candid collects data from publicly available sources, including press releases, websites, membership reports and surveys, and local reporting.
 This data collection includes grants and pledges from institutional and high-net-worth individuals worldwide but does not include the many smaller donations from individuals which account for a significant, if not the primary, source of total philanthropic giving in response to this crisis.
-It should be noted that our real-time data collection currently relies heavily on sources written in English.
+It should be noted that our real-time data collection and assessment of philanthropy’s response to Ukraine currently relies heavily on sources written in English.

 If you are a funder, we urge you to share data about your grantmaking in response to the crisis to ensure that the community is acting on the most comprehensive and accurate information possible.
 For additional information about sharing your data, please email [email protected].